-The Company's financial instruments at June 30, 2022 include cash and cash equivalents, accounts receivable, investments, accounts payables and accrued liabilities and term loan.
+The Company's financial instruments at December 31, 2022 include cash, accounts receivable, investments, accounts payables, accrued liabilities and term loan.

-The fair value of cash and cash equivalents, accounts receivable and accounts payable and accrued liabilities approximates their carrying value due to their immediate or short-term nature, unless otherwise noted.
+The fair value of cash, accounts receivable and accounts payable and accrued liabilities approximates their carrying value due to their immediate or short-term nature, unless otherwise noted.
 The fair value of Coppermoly Ltd. ("COY") shares was based on the closing prices of those shares on Australian Stock Exchange.